ninest/husker/content/services/apps/index.md

 ---
 title: Apps
-description: Useful apps to download
+description: Useful iOS and Android apps to download as a Northeastern University student
 lastUpdated: 2021-08-18
 ---